matt-jh/remnants/the_miners.md

 #### OLD FRENCH
 *(482903.73N, 4054971.50E/ 36.640152, -105.191247)* The current location of French Henry camp is the location of the mill built to process ore from the French Henry mine to the northwest.
 The path of the ore cart can be clearly seen in Google Maps.
 Older Philmont maps show a road going from Copper Park to Old French.
 If it was a road at some point it is not one any longer.
 To find it go to the trail to Copper Park and stand at the start of the trail to French.
 Walk slowly backwards towards French and keep your eye on the campsite sign.
-Just after you can no longer see it look around the north side of the trail for an old board and a pile of rocks in the shape of an F.
+Just after you can no longer see it look around the north side of the trail for an old board and a pile of rocks in the shape of an F (or an 'F' in sticks or boards- the stones may have been removed in 2018).

-This is what the board looks like
+This is what the board looks like.
+The F is the rock pile in the middle

+![WayToFrench_image]

 Looking back at Copper Park.
 The sign is just behind the bend.

+![CopperFromTheWayToFrench_image]

 From here head up the hill short ways until the remains of a path appear.
 There is a single switchback, but for the most part the trail heads straight towards the location of Old French.
 When you pass a sign that says it is closed you are most of the way there.

 The Ore Cart Path is the line in the trees connecting French Henry to French Henry Ridge in this picture.

+![FrenchOreCart_image]

+The line in the trees

+![FrenchTramwayFromRoad_image]

 The remains of the buildings there are in rough shape, but are still clearly buildings.
 The stove on one is still present.
 Unfortunately a thunderstorm cut my time there short so I was not able to explore very thoroughly, but the remains of a portal and a shaft can be seen, however it seems likely that the shaft was for ventilation.